TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/VerticalExpandingList.md

 ```lua
 function VerticalExpandingList(Scope: Scope): (props: VerticalExpandingListProperties) -> Frame
 ```
-Initializes the VerticalExpandingList component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a Frame that uses AutomaticSize for the Y axis and contains a UIListLayout.

 ## Default Syntax